marcj/angular-zoneless/README.md

    making it unnecessary complex and hard to replace providers in the server side rendering process.

 I prefer to have my Node.js instance clean and not polluted with Zone.js, so I can use async/await without any problems.
-This package provides such a Zone.js implementation, making SSR and hydration possible without Zone.js.
+This package provides an alternative Zone implementation, making SSR and hydration possible without Zone.js.
 It comes with some limitations though.

-It hooks automatically into all lifecycle hooks and makes Zone.js aware of them.
+It hooks automatically into all lifecycle hooks and makes our Zone implementation aware of them.
 This means, you can use `async ngOnInit` and the SSR as well as hydration on the client wait correctly until your init procedure is done (like loading data from the server).